-Reproductive Endocrinologists are trained to manage complex problems relating to reproductive endocrinology and infertility including hormonal imbalances, menopause, menstrual disturbances, problems with sexual development and function, infertility, and pregnancy loss.
+Reproductive Endocrinologists are trained to manage complex problems relating to reproductive endocrinology and infertility including hormonal imbalances, menopause, menstrual disturbances, problems with sexual development and function, Mullerian anomalies, infertility, and pregnancy loss.

 The Division of Reproductive Endocrinology and Infertility is actively involved in the education of medical students, residents in Obstetrics and Gynecology, and has a distinguished and long-standing fellowship program in REI.
 A senior level clerkship in reproductive endocrinology and infertility is offered to all medical students and involves active participation in surgical procedures, gynecologic ultrasound, clinical practice, and didactic sessions.
 The students work one on one with each faculty member during the clerkship.

-The resident physicians at Fletcher Allen Health Care have one 2-month rotation with Reproductive Endocrinology during their second year.
-The residents are actively involved in the care of all patients and gain skills in laparoscopic and hysteroscopic surgery, transvaginal ultrasound, advanced reproductive technologies, pediatric and adolescent gynecology, and reproductive endocrinology.
+The resident physicians at The University of Vermont Medical Center have one 2-month rotation with Reproductive Endocrinology during their second year, and another rotation in the third year.
+The residents are actively involved in the care of all patients and gain skills in laparoscopic and hysteroscopic surgery, myomectomies, transvaginal and three dimensional ultrasound, advanced reproductive technologies, pediatric and adolescent gynecology, and reproductive endocrinology.

-The fellowship program in Reproductive Endocrinology involves all four faculty members and is overseen by the Fellowship Director, Dr. Peter Casson.
+The fellowship program in Reproductive Endocrinology is overseen by the Fellowship and Division Director, Dr. Elizabeth McGee.
 This program is noted for its diversity and excellence providing clinical education in all areas of Reproductive Endocrinology and Infertility and extensive basic science and clinical research opportunities.
 Fellows act a junior member of the faculty, educating medical students and residents, and are actively involved in didactics, clinical meetings, IVF conference, and grand rounds.
 Information on the fellowship program can be obtained by calling (802) 847-3450.

-Clinical expertise in all areas of Reproductive Endocrinology and Infertility are offered by the physicians in our Division, including care of women with menopausal issues, endoscopic surgery, advanced gynecologic ultrasound, hormonal disorders, hirsuitism, infertility, pubertal disorders, endometriosis and pelvic pain, premenstrual syndrome, recurrent pregnancy loss, and advance reproductive technologies/IVF.
-Please access our web site at Fletcher Allen Health Care for detailed descriptions of our clinical activities.
-We welcome providers to reach any of the Reproductive Endocrinologist by contacting the provider access service at FAHC.
+Clinical expertise in all areas of Reproductive Endocrinology and Infertility are offered by the physicians in our Division, including care of women with menopausal issues, endoscopic surgery, microsurgery, advanced gynecologic ultrasound, hormonal disorders, hirsuitism, infertility, pubertal disorders, fibroids, endometriosis and pelvic pain, premenstrual syndrome, recurrent pregnancy loss, and advance reproductive technologies/IVF.
+Please access our web site at The University of Vermont Medical Center for detailed descriptions of our clinical activities.
+We welcome providers to reach any of the Reproductive Endocrinologists by contacting the provider access service at The University of Vermont Medical Center.
 Patient appointments are available by calling (802) 847-1400.